keaukraine/bootstrap4-fs-modal/README.md

 Fullscreen modal does not affect modals in desktop browsers, and applies these styles only on mobile devices.

-You can test in on live demo page here - https://keaukraine.github.io/bootstrap-fs-modal/
+Live demo page is here - https://keaukraine.github.io/bootstrap-fs-modal/

 ## How to Use